rust-lang/rfcs/text/0000-sized-hierarchy.md

 by the compiler and cannot be implemented manually.

-In the compiler, `?Sized` would be made syntactic sugar for a `DynSized` bound (and eventually removed in [an upcoming edition][#edition-changes]).
+In the compiler, `?Sized` would be made syntactic sugar for a `DynSized` bound (and eventually removed in an upcoming edition).
 A `DynSized` bound is equivalent to a `?Sized` bound: all values in Rust today whose types do not implement `Sized` are valid arguments to `std::mem::size_of_val` and as such have a size which can be computed at runtime, and therefore will implement `DynSized`.
 As there are currently no `extern type`s or other types which would not implement `DynSized`, every type in Rust today which would satisfy a `?Sized` bound would satisfy a `DynSized` bound.

-A default implicit bound of `Sized` is added by the compiler to every type parameter `T` that does not have an explicit `Sized`, `?Sized`, `RuntimeSized`, `DynSized` or `Unsized` bound.
+A default implicit bound of `Sized` is added by the compiler to every type parameter `T` that does not have an explicit `Sized`, `?Sized`, `RuntimeSized`, `DynSized` or `Pointee` bound.
 This is somewhat unintuitive as typically adding a trait bound does not remove the implementation of another trait bound from being implemented, however it's debatable whether this is more or less confusing than existing `?Sized` bounds.